SrijanBadhya/Debsoc/Running the PES Debsoc.md

 And even I messed up by adding the wrong people multiple times.
 System errors are real.

+Moderators needed to be given 4 reminders everyday, and everytime I gave a reminder I could see people filling the form.

 Nikhil and his book missing thing.